sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

 - Potential risk, Yang model default value conflict with hardcoded value:
   - Default value hardcoded in source code.
   - Yang model default value does not be used.
-- SONiC utilities not support get user config and full config:
+- SONiC utilities not support get user config and all config:
   - Vender OS have different show command:
     - show running: only return user config.
     - show running all: return user config, default value from yang model, and config from j2 template.